frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Level 40] [Instanced Dungeon] <a href="https://magmaguy.itch.io/elitemobs-thequarry">The Quarry</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+Amidst abundant ores and countless gems, the dwarves have delved deep into the earth in search of riches.
+Ride the lift down to explore how far this quarry extends and where it leads.
+Beware of the mad dwarven diggers, miners, and royal spellcasters who still wander these depths.

 <pre>
 EliteMobs Info: